stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_execute_remediation_runbook.md

 As mentioned in previous section, when building your playbook or runbooks, repeatability is very important.
 You want avoid repeating the same effort of writing / building mechanism if it could be re-used for other things in the future.

-As described above, the runbook will have an approval mechanism that will wait for a certain amount of time, to give opportunity for the approver to trigger a deny to the scale up.
-When the time in the runbook lapsed, execution will continue with an automatic approve.
+In this section you will build a approval mechanism runbook component.
+The component will issue a timer, and give opportunity for the approver to trigger a deny of the request.
+If the timer runbook lapsed, or the approver approves, the runbook will proceed to move to next step of it's activity.

   ![Section5 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section5-create-automation-graphics1.png)

-The way to achieve this is described below :
+The way to achieve this scenario in Systems Manager Automation document is as below :

 1. First, the runbook will execute a separate runbook called `Approve-Timer`.
 This runbook will wait for a designated amount of time that we specify.
 When the wait time lapse, `Approve-Timer` runbook will automatically send an Approval signal to the gate.